Financial Aid And Student Loans

 A topic that should be discussed when talking about financial aid and student loans is loan consolidation.
 The U.S. Department of Education allows students to consolidate their federal loans only once, so if you are thinking of doing this make sure the time is right and this is the best course of action.
 You may want to speak to a school financial advisor before consolidating your loan.
 There are both advantages and disadvantages to consider.
 Consolidation can lower your monthly payments by stretching out the length of the loan, but the rates may change.
 One thing many students like is making only one payment on one loan rather than multiple payments each month.

-Understanding the Many Crises of Student Loans - The Atlantic
+Understanding the Terms of Your Student Loans - New York Times

 It may not always be the case but you should assume the links on this website are affiliate links which means that we will be compensated if you choose to buy at some point in the near future.
 Please accept our thanks for your support.